drj826/SML/README.txt

 - makes it easy to automatically generate document content

-- enables you to capture and validate the meaning (i.e. the semantics) of document content pre-defined by you in an ontology

 The Perl code here enables you to:

-- parse SML text into an object model (Parser.pm)
+- (Parser.pm) parse SML text into an object model

-- reason about document content (Reasoner.pm)
+- (Reasoner.pm) reason about document content

-- manage a collection of related documents (Library.pm)
+- (Library.pm) manage a collection of related documents

-- publish SML documents to a variety of renditions and styles (Publisher.pm)
+- (Publisher.pm) publish SML documents to a variety of renditions and styles

-I created SML because I wanted to create and maintain documentation the same way I create and maintain code.
-I wanted a `compiler' to mercilessly throw syntax errors found in my documents or when my document says something that doesn't make any sense.

-For instance, I wanted the document `compiler' to throw an error if a `test' is not associated with a `requirement' and a `solution.'
-Or, throw an error when I try to make a `bicycle' part of a `person.'
+Think of the SML code as a `compiler' for documentation containing rich semantics.
+For instance, I wanted this document `compiler' to throw an error if a `test' is not associated with a `requirement' and a `solution.'
+Or, throw an error when I try to do something silly like make a `bicycle' part of a `person.'

-I've been using early prototypes for years to manage thousands of pages of documentation.
+I've been using versions of this software for years to manage thousands of pages of documentation.
 But I've never gotten around to sharing the code with a wider community until now.

 This project is very rough around the edges and is not yet packaged for distribution.